 I release new original art in collections offered to my email subscribers first.
 Sign up for my email newsletter to be informed of new collection releases, studio news and more!

 Hi there!
 I'm Shirley.
 I am a multi-generational painter.
 While I was practically born with a paintbrush in hand, I formally studied fine art under an accomplished forensic portrait artist and other notable illustrators in the 1990's.
 My favorite thing to do is paint outside.
 I have attended workshops by acclaimed plein air painters, and exclusively painted outside for over 15 years to develop my unique color sensibility.
 I learned most of my technical knowledge from the Cennini Forum, comprised of forerunners of the Classical Realism Movement.
 I have participated in multiple group and solo shows winning multiple awards and accolades over the years.
 My work resides in thousands of private collections nationwide, and I am so grateful.
 I am now a resident of Colorado Springs, and someday soon I hope to take the show on the road in my new RV and paint Colorado and beyond.
 Please come along for the ride.
 Read more about my journey below.

 "I have always felt there are layers to life"

-For me, one color is not sufficient to express a passage in a painting.
+That one color is not sufficient to express a passage in a painting.
 Life is nuanced, complicated and surprising.
-I believe painting should be a reflection of life.
-Variety in paint, as in life, is a wonderfully rich experience.
-Ideally layering thick, thin, opaque, dry, fluid, transparent and everything in between—all working together to make a stronger whole, viewed as one from a distance.
-However, up close they are as individual as we are, as each stroke has its place and is beautiful.
+Painting should be a reflection of life.
+This is the world view that informs my painting process.
+I am fluent in mixed media, and believe that variety in paint, as in life, is a wonderfully rich experience.
+Ideally layering thick, thin, opaque, dry, fluid, transparent and everything in between should all work together to make a stronger whole.
+Hundreds of strokes viewed as one from a distance.
+However, up close, they are as individual as we are, and each stroke has its place, and is beautiful.